ElNiak/ElNiak/README.md

 ### Glad to see you here!
 I’m a cybersecurity researcher and teaching assistant at UCLouvain.
 Being a researcher allows me to not only develop autonomy and knowledge but also develop two tools improving security and analysis.

+I have a computer science master degree (155 ECTS) in:

+- software engineering,

+- software & network security (mainly for transport and application layers)

+- and AI (basic knowledge - ML/DL).

-I specialize in software engineering, network security of layer 4 and have basic AI competencies.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
+I love designing systems that are light yet powerful, not over engineered, distributed yet synchronized and beautiful yet effective.

 <br/>